tawebbcn/bcn-webdev-checklists/slides-guidelines.md

 - As a general rule, presentations will last 5 minutes.

-- The order of the presentations will be random as we don't decide the opposite thing
+- The order of the presentations will be random unless we decide the opposite or there is a special case.

 ## TA toolkit

 - Things to remember before:

-  - It would be great to block the calendar while we have presentations so that noone can schedule a TI.
+  - It would be great to block the calendar while we have presentations so that no one can schedule a TI.

   - It is useful to use poker cards to randomize the order of the presentations.